infinitered/ignite/README.md

 ## Premium Support

 [Ignite CLI](https://infinite.red/ignite), as open source projects, is free to use and always will be.
 [Infinite Red](https://infinite.red/) offers premium Ignite CLI and boilerplate support and general mobile app design/development services.
-Email us at [hello@infinite.red](mailto:hello@infinite.red) to get in touch with us for more details.
+Get in touch [here](https://infinite.red/contact) or email us at [hello@infinite.red](mailto:hello@infinite.red).